-Papers 35%
+Papers 25%

 Responses 10%

-Debate 5%

 Abstracts 9%

-Book review 6%
+Forsyth & Walker review v 10%

+Hall et al. review 11%

 Exam 20%

 Participation 15%

 100%

-1) Papers: 10% per paper for the 1st and 3rd papers, and 15% for 2nd paper (35% total for three papers).
+1) Papers: 10% per paper for the 1st paper, and 15% for the 2nd paper (25% total for two papers).
 Students will be required to write three papers during the course.
-The first paper is due at the beginning of class on Wednesday, February 13.
-The first version of the second paper will be due at the beginning of class on Monday, February 25, and the final version of the second paper should be handed in at the beginning of class on Wednesday, April 10.
-The third paper will be due on Monday, April 29.
+The first paper is due at the beginning of class on Monday, September 28th.
+The first version of the second paper will be due at the beginning of class on Monday, October 5th, and the final version of the second paper should be handed in at the beginning of class on Monday, November 16th.
 Marks will be deducted for late submissions of both drafts and finals without adequate justification, and if you show up late for class and hand your paper in either during class or at the end of class, it will be considered that your paper is one day late.
 Therefore, you are better to delay your submission by a day than to miss all or part of a class trying to complete the paper so it can be handed in on its due date but late.
 Attending class is important.
-The first and third papers will be no longer than 1,000 words.
+The first paper will be no longer than 1,000 words.
 The second paper will be no longer than 2,500 words.
 This exercise is designed to help students develop their abilities to write concisely.
 Details of these three writing projects will be presented during class.

 - 2) Reviews: 5% each (total of 10%).
 Students will be expected to review two first versions of paper #2 written by other students and write 500-1,500 word critical but constructive reviews of these drafts.
-These reviews will be due Wednesday, March 6 and Wednesday, March 13.
-More details will be provided in class. - 3) Debate: 5%.
-Students will each be expected to participate in one of the four in-class debate over the duration of the course.
-These debates will be centred on the class themes, including assigned reading materials, and additional research done by students.
-I will choose what debates each student participates in.
-More details will be provided during class, and adjustments may be made depending on course enrollment. - 4) Abstracts: 3% each x three (9% total).
+These reviews will be due Wednesday, October 14th and Wednesday, October 21st.
+More details will be provided in class. - 3) Abstracts: 3% each x three (9% total).
 Students will have to write 200-word abstracts describing three classes over the course of the semester.
 The student can choose the classes.
-More information will be provided in class. - 4) Book Review: 6%.
+More information will be provided in class. - 3) Walker and Forsyth Book Review: 10%.
+A book review of Forest Guardians, Forest Destroyers: The Political Knowledge in Northern Thailand that is no more than 1,000 words will need to be written.
+The book review is due Wednesday, November 4th. - 4) Hall et al. Book Review: 11%.
 A book review of Powers of Exclusion that is no more than 1,200 words will need to be written.
-The book review is due Monday, April 22. - 5) Exam: 20%.
-The only exam for the course will take place on Wednesday, May 1.
+The book review is due Monday, November 23rd. - 5) Exam: 20%.
+The only exam for the course will take place on Monday, December 7th.
 The exam will cover the lecture material and required course readings up to the time of the exam.
 It will not be enough to concentrate either exclusively on the reading material or the lecture material.
 Students will need to have a good understanding of both to be successful. - 6) Participation/Attendance: 15%.
 Attendance is important, including staying the full duration of classes, and fully participating.
 Students are expected to engage in class discussions and other activities, while not overly dominating other students.
 Students who satisfy these requirements can expect to be awarded all 15 marks.
 One mark will be subtracted for each absence (unless authorised for medical or compassionate reasons), and a half a mark will be subtracted for being late.
 At the end of the course, the overall depth and quality of student participation will be evaluated.
 A sign-up attendance sheet will be circulated at each lecture.